isaacwisdom/RemarkableLamyEraser/README.md

 $ docker run --rm -ti --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --env="QT_X11_NO_MITSHM=1" remarkable
 ```

+# Incompatibilities

+Support for the reMarkable 1 was removed from this branch;
+see the `v2-3.0.0-fix` and `v1` branches for that.

+If you object to this,
+and are willing to maintain this functionality,
+feel free to open a pull request.

 # Other Styli

-The project was—at one point in time—also confirmed to work with:
+The project was, at one point, confirmed to work with:

  * Kindle Scribe Pen
  * Samsung S6 S Pen